Office of the Registrar and Academic Records

 Residency guidelines are set by the Utah State Legislature and the Utah Board of Regents for all USHE schools.
 View the Board of Regents Policies and Procedures R512 online: State of Utah Residency Policy.

 Initial residency classification is made during the admissions process.
-Students who meet residency requirements may submit an application for resident reclassification and provide supporting documentation to Enrollment Services.
+Students who meet residency requirements may submit an application for resident reclassification and provide supporting documentation to the Office of the Registrar and Academic Records.

 In order to qualify for resident student status, students must be designated a US Citizen or Permanent Resident and meet all of the following residency requirements: